civo/docs/content/docs/database/postgresql/migrate.md

 - Choose a migration time that minimizes downtime and has the least impact on business operations, considering the data volume and migration duration.

 ## Prerequisites

-- A Civo MySQL database instance should already be in place with connection details on hand.
+- A Civo Postgres database instance should already be in place with connection details on hand.
 To create a new database you can follow our getting started guide.
-- Confirm the availability of the `mysqldump` utility on your system for database copying.
+- Confirm the availability of the `pg_dump` utility on your system for database copying. (https://www.postgresql.org/docs/current/app-pgdump.html)

 ### Details Needed for Migration

 - Source PostgreSQL host IP address or DNS FQDN.
 - Source PostgreSQL username and password.
 - Civo database IP address or DNS FQDN.